jonrad/profilerate/README.md

 Take your dotfiles with you when you log in to remote systems using ssh/kubectl/docker, without impacting other people on the system.

-This is done by create special commands, documented below, that automatically copy the profilerate directory, including all your personalizations, to the systems you log into.
+This is done by create special commands that automatically copy the `profilerate` directory, including all your personalizations, to the systems you log into.

-In addition, profilerate will always try to use the most modern shell available on the remote system (`zsh`, `bash`, `sh` currently supported)

 Pronunciation: Like proliferate, but with the `l` and the `r` exchanged.